Scroll to content

 English: Writing

-• Develop a love of writing and have pride in their written accomplishments.
+• Develop a genuine enjoyment of writing and take pride in their achievements as authors.

 Implementation